 Who Was Persephone?
-Queen of the Underworld & Goddess of Spring
+Consort of Hades & Goddess of Spring

-Persephone was a key and complex figure in Greek mythology and a goddess of living things.
-Together with Hades, she presided over the dead in the Underworld.
+Persephone was a complex figure in Greek mythology and a goddess of living things, but together with Hades she also presided over the Underworld.

 Apr 19, 2021By Hannah McCall, BA Criminal Justice & Legal Studies, BA English